presheaf/yaargh/README.rst

   the last thing the program does anyway, and parsing failures already caused a SystemExit to be raised so most users who need to do something after error will already be catching it.
   This is a signifigant break but is nessecary to allow non-zero exit codes for failed commands.

+- Related to the above, commands that fail with a ``yaargh.CommandError`` or other wrapped error will now exit with status ``1``, indicating failure.
+Previously, unless the user did something to avoid it, the command would have returned from ``yaargh.dispatch()`` and subsequently exited success.
+  In the vast majority of cases this would have been a latent bug likely to cause havoc in scripts or other systems which rely on status code to check if a command succeeded.
+  You can use ``CommandError(message, code=0)`` to restore the previous behavior.

 Original README
 ---------------